saanuregh/discord.js-pagination/README.md

 </div>

 # discord.js-pagination
 A simple utility (or advanced - it's your choice) to paginate discord embeds.
-Built on discord.js@^13.0.0.
+Built on discord.js@^14.0.0 and discord-api-types@^0.37.9.

 To see how the example paginations look, checkout the [example bot](example/README.md) (the readme has gifs)!